mnielsen/notes-on-writing/notes_on_writing.md

   about, who it's for, and what they can expect to learn.
 And so a preface is quite conventional.
 In a sense, _the preface is metadata_.
-As an author, one shouldn't have the expectation that the preface is amazing (and readers don't, either).
+As an author, one shouldn't have the expectation that the preface is amazing.
+Readers don't have this expectation, either.
 It's about the book, not the subject at hand, and thus is intrinsically less interesting.
+(8) With that said, the more opinionated and unusual the preface, the better.
+(9) Many genres get away without a preface.
+Much fiction tells you what it's about in the first or second chapter, setting up some big problem which needs to be solved.
+That can also sometimes work in non-fiction.
+  The opening then becomes an introduction: it sets up some big problem to be solved.

 ## Titles

 **A Brief History of Time (Hawking):** Amusing, in multiple ways: the